-How do Apple Search Ads compared to other digital ad platforms?
+How do Apple Search Ads compare to other digital ad platforms?

 If you’ve bought ads through platforms like Google or Bing, Apple Search Ads might feel familiar.
 However, it should be noted that mobile users tend to search the App Store differently than they would normally search on a desktop.

 For example, a Google search for food might be highly specific, using terms like “Best burrito delivery Mission District San Francisco,” but in the App Store, users are much more likely to simply search for “Food Delivery.”
 Understanding how users search your brand and brands similar to yours in a vital way to make sure you’re bidding on the most relevant keywords.

 How should I structure my Apple Search Ads?